Today is the 29th of November 2019 – black Friday. At this occasion we would like to ask you a question: How was the turkey?

-With the Slogan over 700 French brands did join the community of Faguo, assuring their customers not to take part in the Black Friday craziness.
+Therefore with the Slogan over 700 French brands joined the community of Faguo, assuring their customers not to take part in the Black Friday craziness.
 To call everyone to think before buying and maybe better to tidy up your dressing to realize what is in there what you do not need anymore.

 Since April 2019 Bag Affair is hosted and accompanied at the incubator of Brest Business School.
 The two founders made their 2013 Master’s degree at BBS and are now back to accelerate the development of their ethical bags brand.
 As during their studies, they can also now count on the support of the school and its team.
 And so came the idea of an ethical week: from 25 to 29 November students have been encouraged to think and learn about ethical fashion in several formats:

 • Tidy up your wardrobe instead of buying! – Under this slogan students as Brest Business School staff are invited to tidy up their dressing room and give the clothes in good condition instead of going to buy on Black Friday.
-Several places of deposit have been made available.
-The garments collected will be donated to COLLECTE REFUGIES Pays de Brest, which helps around sixty people at the Pradha – Guipavas.
+Several places of deposit are available.
+Following the garments collected are donated to COLLECTE REFUGIES Pays de Brest, which helps around sixty people at the Pradha – Guipavas.

 • Get informed about ethical fashion! -What is ethical fashion?
-How to buy better?
-What are the consequences of fast fashion?
-These and other questions will be addressed through posters, quizzes and video and short film viewing sessions.
+In other words, how buy better?
+Further what are the consequences of fast fashion?
+Following these and other questions are addressed through posters, quizzes and video and short film viewing sessions.

 Think before purchase.
 If you wanted something since a long time and on Black Friday it is at a price you can allow yourself to buy it, do so.
 But do not go in the city just to search for special offers.
-These discounts are often created for this day and product prices are modified to make it look like a good buy.
-Be reasonable, tidy up your wardrobe and you will see that you already have a lot.
+Above all these discounts are created for this day and product prices are modified to make it look like a good buy.
+Above all be reasonable, tidy up your wardrobe and you will see that you already have a lot.

 And not to forget that Amazon did bring to us as well the “Cyber Monday” a Monday with special offers following Thanksgiving- sometimes extended to a cyber week.
-Buy more, think less.
-Like Halloween or Valentine’s Day, like Singles day from China and other special offers- all made to make you consume more.
+In short buy more, think less.
+Likewise Halloween or Valentine’s Day, like Singles day from China and other special offers- all made to make you consume more.

 Think before buying!
 Do not just buy because something has a special price on it or a big discount!
 Buy if you need something, but still ask the question where it comes from and how it was made.
 Buy less, but better! – The most sustainable item is the one you already have.